Nasik Caves: Cave No.3, "Gautamiputra vihara" (circa 150 CE)

 Cave No.3 at Nasik is one of the most important caves, and the largest, of the Pandavleni caves complex.
 It was built and dedicated to the Samgha in the 2nd century CE by Queen Gotami Balasiri, mother of deceased Satavahana king Gautamiputra Satakarni, and contains numerous important inscriptions.

 The cave

 The cave is a vihara type of cave, meant to provide shelter to Buddhist monks.
-It is, with cave No10, the largest Vihara cave in the Pandavleni Caves complex.
+It is, with cave No.10, the largest Vihara cave in the Pandavleni Caves complex.
 The hall is 41 feet wide and 46 deep, with a bench round three sides.
-The cave has six pillars on the front porch, roughly similar to those of the early cave No10 built by the viceroy of Nahapana circa 120 CE.
+The cave has six pillars on the front porch, roughly similar to those of the early cave No.10 built by the viceroy of Nahapana circa 120 CE.
 Inside, 18 monk cells are laid out according to a square plan, seven on the right side, six in the back, and five in the left.